cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Fully Linear Proof (FLP) Systems {#flp}

 Conceptually, an FLP is a two-party protocol executed by a prover and a verifier.
 In actual use, however, the prover's computation is carried out by the Client, and the verifier's computation is distributed among the Aggregators.
-The Client generates a "proof" of its input's validity and distributes shares of the proof to the Aggregators.
-Each Aggregator then performs some a computation on its input share and proof share locally and sends the result to the other Aggregators.
-Combining the exchanged messages allows each Aggregator to decide if it holds a share of a valid input.
+The Client generates a "proof" of its measurement's validity and distributes shares of the proof to the Aggregators.
+Each Aggregator then performs some computation on its measurement share and proof share locally and sends the result to the other Aggregators.
+Combining the exchanged messages allows each Aggregator to decide if it holds a share of a valid measurement.
 (See {{prio3-construction}} for details.)

 As usual, we will describe the interface implemented by a concrete FLP in terms of an abstract base class `Flp` that specifies the set of methods and parameters